savedra1/clipse/README.md

 ## Set up

-As mentioned earlier, to get the most out of `clipse` you'll want to bind the two key commands to your systems config.
+As mentioned earlier, to get the most out of `clipse`, it's recommended to bind the two primary key commands to your system's config.
 The first key command is to open the clipboard history TUI:

 ```shell